An all-star cast leads Crime 101, a nihilistic modern take on Heat – review

 Crime 101 review – Chris Hemsworth and Halle Berry lead an all-star modern take on Heat

-Mark Ruffalo and Barry Keoghan co-star in this tale of thieves and coppers colliding in LA, and Bart Leyton’s movie runs like a fine-tuned engine
+Mark Ruffalo and Barry Keoghan co-star in this tale of thieves and coppers colliding in LA, and Bart Layton’s movie runs like a fine-tuned engine

 It takes a moment for writer-director Bart Layton – a documentarian working here for the first time in pure fiction by adapting a Don Winslow novella – to pin down his story.
 There are four major players and, at first, they intersect only by periodically passing each other on the 101 freeway.
 Mike Davis (Hemsworth) is a jewel thief with a conscience, who methodically strikes his targets along the 101, but abhors violence.